 It is a common misconception that once a person is bankrupt; there is nothing more they can do about their financial lives until they have been discharged.

 But there is an alternative that could be used by many bankrupts.
-Compositions (the payment of money over some time period) and Schemes of Arrangements (any other form of legal arrangement) – collectively section 73 Arrangements – can be used at any time during the bankruptcy period, and have been used occasionally by bankrupts after discharge.
+Compositions (the payment of money over some time period) and Schemes of Arrangements (any other form of legal arrangement) – collectively section 73 Arrangements – can be used at any time during the bankruptcy period.

 The actual mechanism is fairly straight forward.
 The bankrupt sets out his or her proposal in writing and the trustee in the bankruptcy examines it, calls a meeting of the bankrupt’s creditors and recommends whether it should be accepted or not when compared against the likely return from a continued bankruptcy.
 At the end of the day it is up to the creditors to decide whether to accept the proposal or not.
 Acceptance must be made by special resolution – more than 75% of the creditors voting in value and 50% of the creditors in number – meaning that the proposal has to have general support before it will be accepted.